moinwiki/moin/docs/user/search.rst

 ===============

-If you want to enter word fragments or if you are not sure about spelling or word form, use wildcards for the parts you do not know:
+If you want to enter word fragments or if you are not sure about spelling or word form, you can use wildcards for the parts you do not know:

 +----------------+-----------------------------------+
 | Wildcard       | Matches                           |